Calhoun County Vehicle Impound Guide

 If You Can't Afford the Fees

-• Payment plans (some lots offer this): Inquire with the impound lot about the possibility of a payment plan.
-Some facilities may offer this option to help you manage the costs.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans to help you manage the expense.

 After Retrieval